kspu0822INST377/finalproj.github.io/README.md

 ### ***writeForm function***

-- If your server doesn’t log the body of the json-encoded response from the form on the About page, then something went wrong in getting the response of the body or inserting the.
+- If your server doesn’t log the body of the json-encoded response from the form on the About page, then something went wrong in getting the response of the body.
 - If the server doesn’t log the current SQL table, then something went wrong with inserting the values from the form in the table.

 ### ***byPayment and byAgency functions***